Size-dependent surface energies of Au nanoparticles: Abstract

 \section{Abstract}

 Motivated by often contradictory literature reports on size dependence of surface energy of gold nanoparticles, we performed an atomistic study combining molecular dynamics and \textit{ab initio} calculations.
-We show that in the case of nanocubes, their surface energy converges to a value for $(0\,0\,1)$ facets of bulk crystals.
+We show that in the case of Au nanocubes, their surface energy converges to a value for $(0\,0\,1)$ facets of bulk crystals.
 A fast convergence to a single valued surface energy is predicted also for nanosheres.
-Here, however, the value is larger than the surface energy of any low-index surface facet of bulk Au crystal.
-This is explained by the complex structure of the surface with an extensive number of broken bonds due to edge and corner atoms.
+In this case, however, the value of the surface energy is larger than that of any low-index surface facet of bulk Au crystal.
+This fact can be explained by the complex structure of the surface with an extensive number of broken bonds due to edge and corner atoms.
 A similar trend was obtained also for the case of cuboctahedron-shaped nanoobjects.
-As the exact surface area of the nanoparticles is an ill-defined quantity, we introduced the surface-induced excess energy and discussed this quantity as a function of (i) number of atoms forming the nanoobject or (ii) its characteristic size.
-In the former case, a universal power-law behaviour was obtained independent of the nanoparticle shape.
+As the exact surface area of the nanoparticles is an ill-defined quantity, we introduced the surface-induced excess energy and discussed this quantity as a function of (i) number of atoms forming the nanoobject or (ii) the nanoobject characteristic size.
+In case (i), a universal power-law behaviour was obtained independent of the nanoparticle shape.
+Importantly, we show that the size-dependence of the surface is hugely reduced is the surface area correction due to the extend of electronic cloud is considered, a phenomenon specifically important for small nanoparticles.